-There were no share options granted by the Company during the financial year.
+There were no share options granted by the Company to any person to take up unissued ordinary shares of the Company.

 No shares have been issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company.